 i) Keep those tires pumped up

-Proper tire pressure is crucial for handling and safety.
+Proper tire pressure is crucial for handling and protection.
 We need to keep them inflated.
-A pre-ride inspection is what a beginner can miss out on.
-There are safety hazards, potential bike crashes, the low performance of the tires, and many others.
+A pre-ride inspection is what someone new to cycling can miss out on.
+There are security hazards, potential bike crashes, the low performance of the tires, and many others.
 Get your Wheels Manufacturing Essential Kit – Bearing Drift today!

 Excess dirt and grime can wear down your bike’s components.
 For your bikes to last longer, you need to clean your bike from riding in extra-wet or muddy conditions.
 Give it a good wash after riding in wet or muddy conditions.